jlevy/og-equity-compensation/README.md

-But before we get much further, we need to talk about what stock is, and how companies are formed. [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations) covers how companies organize their ownership, how stock is issued, public and private companies, and IPOs and liquidity (which determine when equity is worth cash).
+But before we get much further, we need to talk about what stock is, and how companies are formed. [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations) covers how companies organize their ownership, how stock is issued, public companies and private companies, and IPOs and liquidity (which determine when equity is worth cash).

 While not everyone reading this works at an early stage company, those who do can benefit from understanding the role of equity in [**Startups and Growth**](#startups-and-growth).
 This is